1ham bonea smoked ham hock or 6 oz. diced deli ham can also be used

 If you used a ham bone or hock: remove the it from the soup and remove the ham meat that's still attached to it.
 Add the ham meat back into the soup.

-Taste and adjust seasonings if necessary.
+Taste and season with salt and pepper if necessary (see notes).
 Serve immediately, or store in your refrigerator for up to 1 week or freezer in an airtight container for up to 6 months.

 If you want to use a frozen ham bone, you shouldn't need to adjust the cooking time, since ham bones are technically already cooked, you're just reheating it!
 Keep in mind though, the colder your ingredients are, the longer it will take to come to pressure.